sendinblue/APIv3-csharp-library/docs/TransactionalEmailsApi.md

 > GetEmailEventReport GetEmailEventReport (long? limit = null, long? offset = null, string startDate = null, string endDate = null, long? days = null, string email = null, string _event = null, string tags = null, string messageId = null, long? templateId = null, string sort = null)

 Get all your transactional email activity (unaggregated events)

+This endpoint will show the aggregated stats for past 30 days by default if `startDate` and `endDate` OR `days` is not passed.
+The date range can not exceed 90 days

 ### Example
 ```csharp